AlanGarciaAtos/learning-plan-angular/12_angular/notes.md

 ## Services & Dependency Injection

-Services:
+Services: just another piece in your Angular app, another class you can add which acts as a central repository, as a central business unit you could say, something where you can store, where you can centralize your code in.

 A good way to don't repeat your code and keep it clean.
+Also don't make use a lot of Input and Output.

 Well a dependency is something a class of ours will depend on, for example the new account component depends on the loggingService because we want to call a method in that service and the dependency injector simply injects this dependency, injects an instance of this class into our component automatically.